Coronavirus Travel Rights

 |Axa||Yes – the majority of policies cover this|

-|Holidaysafe||Depends on policy – some will be covered but only if checked in and delayed for 24hrs+|
+|Holidaysafe||Some will be covered but only if checked in and delayed for 24+ hours|

 |LV||Depends on policy – only 'Premier Policies' offer cover|